Hmiya6/gocryptor/README.md

 # gocryptor

-A file encryptor/decryptor with golang standard library AES (CFB) is used.
+A file encryptor/decryptor with golang standard library.
+AES (CFB) is used.

 ## Usage